JDHofmann/tombardier-live-demo-frontend/README.md

 <br>

-Fork and clone this repo
+Fork and clone this repo, and run

 `npm install`